MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-getting-started/includes/6-describe-how-to-enable-security-copilot.md

 ### Role permissions

-To ensure that the users can access the fetaures of Copilot they need have the appropriate role permissions.
+To ensure that the users can access the fetaures of Copilot, they need to have the appropriate role permissions.

-Permissions can be assigned using Entra ID roles or Copilot for Security roles.
+Permissions can be assigned using Microsoft Entra ID roles or Copilot for Security roles.
 As a best practice, provide the least privileged role applicable for each user.

-The Entra ID roles are:
+The Microsoft Entra ID roles are:

 - Global administrator
 - Security administrator
 - Security operator
 - Security reader

 Although these roles grant users varying levels of access to Copilot, the scope of these roles extends beyond Copilot.
 For this reason, Copilot for Security roles were defined.
 The Copilot roles are defined and managed within Copilot and grant access only to Copilot for Security features.

 The Microsoft Copilot for Security roles are: